polkadot-fellows/Evaluations/evidence/joepetrowski/0002-2024-09-retention-rank-2.md

 from the Relay Chain to Asset Hub.

-At this stage, my work has primarily been the project's specification and developing concrete plans for delivery of the project and ensuring that it goes smoothly with all of the stakeholders (parachains, apps and UIs, exchanges, tooling, etc.).
+At this stage, my work has primarily been the project's specification and developing concrete plans for delivery of the project and ensuring that it will go smoothly with all of the stakeholders (parachains, apps and UIs, exchanges, tooling, etc.).

 Besides working on the future of Asset Hub, I have also contributed to: